Travel in Austria

 This day is the highlight of the bike tour – riding through the Wachau Valley in Lower Austria.

-The Wachau Valley is a famous region recognized as a World Heritage Site.
+UNESCO recognizes the famous Wachau Valley as a World Heritage Site.
 The valley contains ancient and unique architectural structures such as castles and monasteries, alongside vineyards and stunning natural landscapes.
 Along the route, you will ride through green landscapes, vineyards, orchards, and hills, alongside authentic Austrian villages such as Spitz, Weissenkirchen, and Dürnstein.
 Along the way, we recommend stopping at a local winery for a tasting of the local wine produce.
 The ride will end in the ancient town of Krems.

 Did you know?
 The towns of Spitz and Weissenkirchen are market towns located along the Danube River.
 When visiting these towns, you can experience the village atmosphere and buy local products.
 These towns are also known for their ferry station, from which boats sail along the Danube.

 • The town of Dürnstein – Dürnstein was founded in 1002.
-The town is considered a World Heritage Site and symbolizes the beginning of the Kuenring noble family’s ownership of Austrian land.
+The town holds World Heritage Site status and symbolizes the beginning of the Kuenring noble family’s ownership of Austrian land.
 At the top of the town, you can see the ruins of Dürnstein Castle, which protected the town and the noble family for generations.
-Dürnstein Castle is known as the castle where the English King Richard the Lionheart was imprisoned after returning from the Third Crusade.
-Due to a conflict with the Austrian Duke Leopold V and the burning of the Austrian flag, the King of England was imprisoned in the castle from 1192-1193.
-In 1645, many parts of the castle were destroyed by Swedish invaders, but to this day, you can see the ruins of the castle alongside the view of the Danube River and the nearby town of Dürnstein.
+Dürnstein Castle gained its fame as the castle where the English King Richard the Lionheart spent his imprisonment after returning from the Third Crusade.
+Because he conflicted with the Austrian Duke Leopold V and burned the Austrian flag, the King of England spent the years 1192–1193 imprisoned in the castle.
+In 1645, Swedish invaders destroyed many parts of the castle, but to this day you can still see the castle’s ruins alongside the view of the Danube River and the nearby town of Dürnstein.
 In addition, one of the castle’s assets is an excellent viewpoint over the Wachau Valley, the Danube River, and the town of Dürnstein, which lies at the foot of the castle ruins.

 A photo of the ruins of Dürnstein Castle